Zacharyat19/Zacharyat19/README.md

 I enjoy learning new skills through personal projects, teaching others to expand my own knowledge, and spending time with friends.
 <br />

-I'm currently based in Sherwood, Oregon.
+I'm currently based in Sherwood Oregon.
 Please feel free to reach out through any of the above links.
 <br />
 <br />